McKayMDavis/klustR/README.md

 # klustR
-Cluster visualization package for K-Means Clustering Algorithm.
+Cluster visualization package for K-Means Clustering algorithm or really anything that has ordinal data and clusters.